soumelis-lab/ICELLNET/README.md

 Examples on how to use `icellnet` package functions can be found in the Vignette.

 ## News - ICELLNET
-Last package update: 2021-03-31
+Last package update: 2021-07-21

+**New on ICELLNET - 2021-07-21:**
+- ICELLNET ligand/receptor database include now **752 human ligand/receptor interactions**, manually curated.
+In addition to immune checkpoints, cytokines, and chemokines, it now includes additional interactions from classified in an additional family "extracellular matrix", among others added interactions.
+- New release (version 1.00): New graphical representations to handle cell-cell communication studies from single-cell RNAseq datasets.
+See [Exemple2_scRNAseq.md](https://github.com/soumelis-lab/ICELLNET/blob/master/Exemple2_scRNAseq.md) for details.

-**New on ICELLNET:**
+**New on ICELLNET - 2021-03-30:**
-- ICELLNET ligand /receptor database include now **543 human ligand/receptor interactions** manually curated, with a particular interest on immune checkpoints, cytokines, and chemokines.
+- ICELLNET ligand/receptor database include now **543 human ligand/receptor interactions** manually curated, with a particular interest on immune checkpoints, cytokines, and chemokines.
 - ICELLNET includes now new features to handle cell-cell communication studies from single-cell RNAseq datasets.
 See [Vignette](https://github.com/soumelis-lab/ICELLNET/blob/master/Vignette.md) and use case [Exemple2_scRNAseq.md](https://github.com/soumelis-lab/ICELLNET/blob/master/Exemple2_scRNAseq.md) for details.